Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Remember the feeling of the dry microgreen tray.
-When it reaches that weight in a couple of days, it's time to water again.
+It’s time to water again when it reaches that weight in a couple of days.

-You'll feel the difference between a light dry tray and a heavier watered tray.
-This is because the coconut coir holds so much water that the difference is very noticeable.
+You’ll feel the difference between a light dry tray and a heavier watered tray.
+The coconut coir holds so much water that the difference is very noticeable.

 The soil will uptake the water through the holes in the bottom of the planting tray.